-Seaview is home to two world class golf courses, The Bay and The Pines Courses, as well as a 296 Room Hotel and Spa.
+Seaview is home to two world class golf courses, The Bay and The Pines Courses, as well as a 296 Room Hotel.
 Seaview located in Galloway, NJ sits on 670 beautiful acres of woodland and seaside land.

 The Bay Course opened in 1914 was designed by Hugh Wilson and Donald Ross.
 The 6,300 yard course is not a test of length, rather a test of imagination, accuracy and short game.
 The Bay Course presents a Scottish links feel, dramatic seaside views, deep pot bunkers, plus small undulating greens.
 The course is the current host of the ShopRite LPGA Classic as well as 9 holes in the 1942 PGA Championship.